Santander Airport: History

+Foundation and early years

 The current airport, built on ground reclaimed from the Bay of Santander, was opened to traffic in 1977.
 A smaller airfield was built on the location between 1947 and 1952 by prisoners of the Spanish Civil War.
 It opened in 1953, replacing the old Santander airport located in La Albericia, which received commercial flights since 1949, and received the name of Aeropuerto de Santander and popularly known as "Parayas".
 It received the international rating in 1957.

 After a three-year closure (from April 1974 until 8 August 1977), in which the airport underwent a major renovation that significantly expanded its facilities and had a cost of more than 1,100 million pesetas of the time; it was reopened with a new 2,400 m runway and with the technology to allow both visual and instrumental flight; the first flight after the renovation corresponded to the Iberia's DC-9 "Ciudad de Santander", that covered the Barcelona-Santander-Santiago de Compostela route.